openebs/charts/charts/openebs/README.md

+## :warning: Breaking Changes

+mayastor has been included in the openebs charts.
+1. mayastor helm install will not deploy the default engines (local provisioner and ndm) in openebs.
+2. mayastor helm upgrade will remove the default engines if they are present.
+3. mayastor is not recommended to exist along with any other storage engines.

 # OpenEBS Helm Chart

 [OpenEBS](https://openebs.io) helps Developers and Platform SREs easily deploy Kubernetes Stateful Workloads that require fast and highly reliable container attached storage.
 OpenEBS can be deployed on any Kubernetes cluster - either in cloud, on-premise (virtual or bare metal) or developer laptop (minikube).